anhquang2605/weather-together/LEARNED.md

   }
 25. Element tend to be streched or shrink to fit in flex container despite the element itself has specified dimensions:
 Solved: set the element its self to flex-shrink: 0 to prevent the shrinking
+26. function parameter rest:
+_ Allow providing infinite number of arguments wihtout using array _ The arguments will then be put in an array inside the function
+Example: function<T, K extends keyof T>(obj: T, ...keys: K[]) :Pick<T,K>{}